22 Fun Day Trips from Colorado Springs [for 2023]

 Lariat Loop National Scenic Byway

-📚 Read Next: Check out my post on the best day trips from Boulder for more Front Range inspiration, including lots of excursions near Boulder that could also make for a nice weekend getaway from Colorado Springs!
+📚 Read Next: Check out my post on the best day trips from Boulder for more Front Range inspiration, including lots of excursions near Boulder that could also make for a nice weekend getaway in Colorado!

 Phantom Canyon Road

 Drive from Colorado Springs: 1.5 hours | Google Maps

 One of the best road trips from Colorado Springs, Phantom Canyon Road is another scenic drive that will lead you along canyon walls, through hand-cut stone tunnels, and up twisty, narrow roads to three Colorado mining areas – Cripple Creek, Cañon City, and Florence.